SpenceKonde/DxCore/README.md

 * Clock selection works
 * PWM and DAC output works
 * Digital I/O works
-* Wire, SPI, Servo, and Tone work
-* 28 and 64 pin packages do NOT work (must fix for initial release)
-* analogRead is NOT supported (must fix for initial release)
-* PWM using TCD0 is not supported
-* F() macro needs to be put back in (must fix for initial release)
+* Wire and SPI should work.
+The bug in
+* F() macro and `__FlashStringHelper` are back :-( - I don't (yet) have a method worked out by which you can automatically put strings into flash (though I have an idea....)

 ## Programming is done via UPDI
-Currently, the only compatible programmer is jtag2updi.
+Currently, the only programmer I know works with the core is jtag2updi.
 See [Making a cheap UPDI programmer](MakeUPDIProgrammer.md) for information on using an Arduino for this purpose - almost any Arduino board can be used, but the Arduino Nano 3.0 is preferred, as it is dirt cheap, and includes a USB-serial adapter.
 The versions that use an ATmega168 can also be used.
-An Arduino Pro Mini is also an excellent choice.
-Currently, the mEDGB programmers are NOT compatible with these parts because currently available firmware images do not support it; this may change in the future if a new version of this firmware becomes available.
+An Arduino Pro Mini is also an excellent choice - but becomes physically awkward.

 ## Brutal errata in initial hardware
-The silicon errata in the initial versions of these parts is pretty brutal.
-As hardware which is not impacted by these issues becomes available, we will provide methods to determine the "silcon revision" and hence whether a part is effected:
+The silicon errata in the initial versions of these parts is pretty brutal - and it's not even complete!
+There are a few sweeteners though too...
+See [errata and extras](megaavr/extras/errata_and_extras.md).
-* analogRead() disables digital input on the pin it is used on.
-* If SSD (SS Disable) is not set, and SPI is not moved to an alternate set of pins, the SPI port will not function in master mode.
-* Memory-mapping of flash for reads does not work correctly if reads from boot section are disabled.
-Memory-mapping of flash for writes does not work correctly either.
-LPM and SPM, however, do work normally so this should not impede development of a bootloader.
-* PB6, PB7, PE4, PE5, PE6 and PE7 cannot be used with the Event System (EVSYS).
-* TCA1 output cannot be remapped to PE or PG.
-* The pins used to TWI must not be set HIGH - the TWI peripherals do not overwrite the port output correctly.
-This is handled by the Wire libraries supplied with the core.
-* Initial state of fuses does NOT match the datasheet.
-Use Tools -> Burn Bootloader to set the fuses to correct values before using the parts.

 # Features